 Online: An online claim form is available in the Williams Emtal Talc Lucid Portal.
 When you start the claim, you will also create an account so you can receive notifications and follow the progress of your claim online.
 This is the simplest way to file a claim.

 By Mail: You may download a paper claim form send the completed form by mail to

 Please follow the filing instructions carefully, fill out the form completely, and attach the required documentation before you send it in.
 All Claim Submissions must be postmarked no later than 11:59 P.M.
 January 15, 2021.

 You may also contact an attorney to file the claim on your behalf.
 If you are already represented by an attorney, they can assist you with filing a claim.
 If a law firm represented you in your lawsuit, they may be able to help you with your claim filing.

 Yes.
 The Court has set a deadline to file a claim of January 15, 2021.
+This deadline was extended to March 16, 2021.
 If you do not submit a valid Claim Form by the deadline, you will not receive a payment.

 There are several steps that must be completed before claims can be paid.
 These may take a substantial amount of time to accomplish.

 1. All claim submissions must be adjudicated (determined to be qualified or not qualified).